neoforged/Documentation/docs/networking/streamcodecs.md

 ### Composites

 Stream codecs can read and write objects via `StreamCodec#composite`.
-Each composite stream codec defines a list of stream codecs and getters which are read/written in the order they are provided. `composite` has overloads up to eight parameters.
+Each composite stream codec defines a list of stream codecs and getters which are read/written in the order they are provided. `composite` has overloads up to nine parameters.

 Every two parameters in a `composite` represents the stream codec used to read/write the field and a getter to get the field to encode from the object.
 The final parameter is a function to create a new instance of the object when decoding.